emmawalshdev/living-landscapes/README.md

 * [Bootstrap Documentation](https://getbootstrap.com/docs/4.5/getting-started/introduction/)

 ###  Media
-The images used on this site are royalty free and were obtained from the following websites:
+The images used on this site are royalty-free and were obtained from the following websites:

 * [Unsplash](https://unsplash.com/)
 * [Pexels](https://www.pexels.com/de-de/)